firedrakeproject/firedrake/doc/sphinx/source/ir.rst

-Typically we want a single core to execute the entire kernel, because it is very likely that the kernel's iteration space is small and its working set fits the L1 cache, and no benefit would be gained by splitting the computation among distinct cores.
+Typically we want a single core to execute the entire kernel, because it is very likely that the kernel's iteration space is small and its working set fits the L1 cache, and no benefit would be gained by splitting the computation between distinct cores.
 On the other end, if the backend is a GPU or an accelerator, a different execution model might give better performance.
 There's a huge amount of parallelism available, for example, in a GPU, so delegating the execution of an individual iteration (or a chunk of iterations)